-Brodalumab data to be presented include an exploratory analysis of the Phase 2 trial evaluating efficacy and safety of brodalumab in moderate-to-severe plaque psoriasis patients with prior biologic exposure, along with an analysis from the open-label extension study of that same Phase 2 study evaluating patient response to treatment after nearly three years.
+Data to be presented include results from all three of the brodalumab Phase 3 AMAGINE pivotal trials, evaluating the efficacy and safety of the IL-17 receptor inhibitor in patients with moderate-to-severe plaque psoriasis from the induction through the maintenance phase through week 52.
+Additional brodalumab long-term data from the Phase 2 open-label extension study provide further insights on the maintenance of clinical response with long-term brodalumab therapy in patients with moderate-to-severe psoriasis.
 Brodalumab is being co-developed by Amgen and AstraZeneca.

-Kyowa Hakko Kirin, which has an exclusive license to develop and commercialize brodalumab in Japan, China and certain other Asian countries, will present efficacy and safety data from its Phase 2 study evaluating brodalumab in Japanese patients with moderate-to-severe plaque psoriasis.
+Kyowa Hakko Kirin, which has an exclusive license to develop and commercialize brodalumab in Japan, China and certain other Asian countries, will present additional, long-term Phase 3 brodalumab efficacy and safety data from its open-label extension study in Japanese patients with moderate-to-severe plaque psoriasis.